distributedsystems-6381/assignment3/README.md

 ***Load balancing threshold***

-- If a topic gets published and subscribed by > 1 publisher and subscriber respectively, the broker intances are scaled out by the load balancer
+- If a topic gets published and subscribed by > 1 publisher and subscriber respectively, the broker instances are scaled out by the load balancer
 - The broker is scaled in if a topic publisher or subscriber becomes < 1